Amherst schools establish contact tracing procedures for COVID-19

 Wells said if numbers of cases increase the division may need more staff members to assist in the contact tracing process.

-Wells and Marie Petrone, supervisor of accountability and student wellness for the school system, also went over attendance tracking procedures with the board at its Aug.
-13 meeting.
+Wells and Marie Petrone, supervisor of accountability and student wellness for the school system, also recently presented attendance tracking procedures to the Amherst County School Board.
 Only a school nurse or health assistant will document absences related to COVID-19 and non-COVID absences will follow normal attendance procedures for students learning in person and remotely, according to the division.

 “We really need our parents’ help to make all this work,” Petrone said.
 “Just like with our entire [reopening] plan, we need parents to buy into this and help us with this.”